COSys-Research/Fixed-Posit/scripts/docs/error_script_openblas.md

 - `low_exponent_bits`: The lowest exponent size among the fixed-posit configurations you want to compute error for
 - `high_exponent_bits`: The highest exponent size among the fixed-posit configurations you want to compute error for
 - `exponent_step`: The difference of two successive exponent sizes in the list of your fixed-posit configurations

+We recommend not changing any other parameters in the script.